samaea/virtual-assistant-workshop/README.md

          ![Azure Portal - Enablement of the Direct Line Speech Channel - Save](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/portal-directlinespeech-savepng.png)

-   1. **Note down your Direct Line Speech key as you will need this later on**.
+   1. **Note down your Direct Line Speech key in your sticky notes/notepad as you will need this later on**.
 You can view this by **clicking on "View"** next to the secret key.
 Once you have taken note of the key, **click on "Cancel"**.

          ![Azure Portal - Resources in the VA RG](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/portal-directlinespeech-key.png)